TristanCacqueray/gnome-mumble-push-to-talk/README.md

 # Usage

 Push the top menu face icon to talk.
-Or toggle mute with the `<Super>F2` shortcut.
+Or toggle mute with the `<Shift>Escape` shortcut.

 # Install